linusblomqvist/BBS/sb_bbs/bbs_methods.md

 -   The breeding behavior does not correspond to a particular breeding stage (such as “Pair in suitable habitat”), making it unsuitable for the study of phenology
--   The behavior is only weak evidence of breeding (for example, “Pair in suitable habitat”)
+-   The behavior is only weak evidence of breeding (for example, “Male Singing on Territory”)

-This leaves 16 types of breeding behavior that are incorporated into the figures for individual bird species:
+This leaves 15 types of breeding behavior that are incorporated into the figures for individual bird species:

     ##  [1] "Fledgling out of Nest--Brancher"   "Nestling in Nest"
     ##  [3] "Egg in Nest"                       "Fledgling under Parental Care"
-    ##  [5] "Fledgling Under Parental Care"     "Nest Building"
+    ##  [5] "Nest Building"                     "Family Group in Close Association"
-    ##  [7] "Family Group in Close Association" "Feeding Fledgling"
+    ##  [7] "Feeding Fledgling"                 "Delivering Food to Nest or Cavity"
-    ##  [9] "Delivering Food to Nest or Cavity" "Carrying Nesting Material"
+    ##  [9] "Carrying Nesting Material"         "Carrying Food"
-    ## [11] "Carrying Food"                     "Fledgling Begging"
+    ## [11] "Fledgling Begging"                 "Fledgling with Presumed Parent"
-    ## [13] "Fledgling with Presumed Parent"    "Juvenile Independent"
+    ## [13] "Juvenile Independent"              "Copulation"
-    ## [15] "Copulation"                        "Carrying Fecal Sac"
+    ## [15] "Carrying Fecal Sac"

-This leaves 9662 records, or 80% of the total number of records.
+This leaves 9743 records, or 80% of the total number of records.

-These 16 behaviors are further grouped into 6 categories as follows:
+These 15 behaviors are further grouped into 6 categories as follows:

 -   “Nest construction” = {“Carrying Nesting Material”, “Nest Building”}
 -   “Copulation and eggs in nest” = {“Copulation”, “Egg in Nest”}